SaraViolett/Task-Management-App/README.md

-# Task Away - Task Management App
+# Task Away! - Task Management App

 ## Overview

-**Task Away** is a productivity-focused task management application built with React, TypeScript, and Bootstrap.
+**Task Away!** is a productivity-focused task management application built with React, TypeScript, and Bootstrap.
 It allows users to create, view, edit, and delete tasks, with authentication powered by Auth0.
 The app features a responsive UI, persistent state, and a modular architecture for easy maintenance and scalability.

 ---